Is Radish Good for Diabetes?

 "Though we often talk about diabetes like it's a blood sugar problem, it's really more than that," says Jill Weisenberger, M.S., RDN, CDE, a Virginia-based dietitian and author of Prediabetes: A Complete Guide.
 "Type 2 diabetes is connected to insulin resistance, which is associated with fatty liver, heart disease, abnormal cholesterol levels, high blood pressure and even some types of cancer.
 So when we think about eating for diabetes, we also have to think about eating for heart disease prevention and cancer prevention."

 Weisenberger points out that different vegetables have different nutrients and different types of fiber, and that all are important for diabetes management and overall health.
-Here are 10 vegetables that Weisenberger recommends for diabetes management.
+Here are Weisenberger's top 10 vegetables for diabetes management.

-The fiber in nonstarchy vegetables helps us feel full and satisfied.
+The fiber in non-starchy vegetables helps us feel full and satisfied.
 Weisenberger recommends carrots as an especially filling, high-fiber vegetable.
 Carrots are also high in vitamin A, which helps with immunity and healthy eyes.
-Try them in our Balsamic Roasted Carrots (pictured above).
+Try them in our Balsamic Roasted Carrots.

 In addition to helping with satiety, the fiber in vegetables acts as a prebiotic.
-"Prebiotic fibers are fermented by our gut bacteria, helping them to thrive," Weisenberger says.
+"Prebiotic fibers are fermented by our gut bacteria, helping them to thrive," says Weisenberger.
 "In some cases, this helps with glucose and cholesterol metabolism."
 Broccoli is a great choice for this, as are other cruciferous vegetables.

 If you have diabetes, there is a time and a place for orange juice, but chugging it in hopes of an immunity boost might not be the best choice.
 Enter cabbage.
 Like OJ, it, too, is high in vitamin C, which may positively affect heart health, according to a 2020 review in the journal Antioxidants.
-It's also got tons of fiber to slow the digestion of whatever you're eating alongside of it, which will help prevent blood sugar spikes.
+It's also got tons of fiber to slow the digestion of whatever you're eating alongside it, which can help prevent blood sugar spikes.
 For a delicious twist on cabbage, try our Roasted Cabbage with Chive-Mustard Vinaigrette.

 Like all leafy green vegetables, spinach is nutrient-dense and very low in calories.
 It's also rich in iron, which is key to healthy blood flow.
 According to a 2020 study published in Nutrition Journal, spinach also contains membranes called thylakoids, which house substances that may help with insulin sensitivity.
-You can add it to soups or stews, or throw a handful into your eggs in the morning or sauté it for a simple side dish.
+You can add spinach to soups or stews, throw a handful into your eggs in the morning or sauté it for a simple side dish.

 Weisenberger suggests stuffing extra tomatoes into a whole-grain sandwich.
-In addition to adding color to your sandwich and dishes, tomatoes are high in lycopene, a compound that has been linked to a host of health benefits, including a lower risk of heart disease and certain cancers, as well as aiding blood glucose levels, according to a 2020 review in the journal Antioxidants.
+In addition to adding color to your sandwich and dishes, tomatoes are high in lycopene.
+Lycopene is a compound that has been linked to a host of health benefits, including a lower risk of heart disease and certain cancers, as well as aiding blood glucose levels, according to a 2020 review in the journal Antioxidants.
 Tomatoes are tasty as is or try roasting them to bring out their natural sweetness.

-Another of Weisenberger's favorite sandwich fillings, cucumber is a high-water vegetable that can actually help keep you hydrated as well as feeling full.
+Another of Weisenberger's favorite sandwich fillings, cucumber is a high-water vegetable that can help keep you hydrated, as well as feeling full.
 A 2022 review in the journal Molecules found that members of the Cucurbitaceae family of produce, including cucumbers, may lower and control blood sugar levels and reduce inflammation throughout the body.
 Try our simple Cucumber & Avocado Salad.

 Different types of lettuce contain different nutrients, but all are high in fiber and water.
-In particular, a serving of red-leaf lettuce packs more than the recommended daily amount of vitamin K, which is important for blood clotting and bone health.
-Serving other foods over a bed of lettuce can also help slow their absorption, which contributes to blood sugar control.
+In particular, just one cup of red-leaf lettuce packs in 33% of your daily vitamin K needs, per the USDA.
+Vitamin K is important for blood clotting and bone health.
+Serving other foods over a bed of lettuce can also help slow their absorption, further contributing to blood sugar control.
 Using lettuce in place of pizza crust or tortillas is a great way to help prevent a blood sugar spike but still get all the flavor when you're craving your favorite foods.

 10. Green beans

-Green bean casserole may not be the most nutritious dish around, but green beans themselves are packed with health benefits.
-They contain vitamin C and vitamin A, and are high in fiber.
+Whether it's the holiday season or another time of year, a green bean casserole can be a warm, comforting addition to dinner.
+Green beans contain vitamin C and vitamin A and are high in fiber.
 Weisenberger recommends adding chopped green beans to pasta sauce for an extra veggie hit.
-Just avoid canned green beans, which can be loaded with sodium.
+If you prefer canned green beans, opt for a low-sodium option if possible.